 The IB Results are here and months of preparation, feedback, and hard work may or may not have paid off.
-Some students who have come to us as young teens have now left with big, bold wings, scoring As and 7s with flying colours, while some are disappointed and disheartened by their grades.
-Most students have put aside many aspects of their regular lives, and focused on completing the IBDP course – that’s two solid years of hard work.
+Some students who have come to us as young teens have now left with big, bold wings, scoring As and 7s with flying colors!
+While some are disappointed and disheartened by an IB low grade or score.
+Most students have put aside many aspects of their regular lives and focused on completing the IBDP course.
+That’s two solid years of hard work.
 It can be underwhelming if the results may have not turned out completely in your favour.

 How to cope with a low IB grade?

 IB Exam Failure, or IB results that are lower than expected, hit students the most when they weren’t expecting such results at all.
-Perhaps you felt that you’ve written your papers well, and have already planned ahead with your university admissions and other scenarios in life.
+Perhaps you feel that you’ve written your papers well.
+You may have already planned ahead with your university admissions and other scenarios in life.